writing

 good boy (written for 4m)

-good boy started growing a tail - a real, actual, non-metaphorical tail - when he was eighteen, but he won’t tell you how. now, as a regular gay guy in his twenties, he’s got canines: just in time for the divorce of the long-married couple he hooks up with, for his best friend with benefits to call their relationship into question, and for his new therapist to pry his catastrophic past open. taking the idea of the body keeping the score to it’s extreme, good boy unleashes a pitch black bite on power, trauma, and the difficulty of nurturing intimacy when you have a tail.
+good boy started growing a tail - a real, actual, non-metaphorical tail - when he was eighteen, but he won’t tell you how. now, as a regular gay guy in his twenties, he’s got canines: just in time for the divorce of the long-married couple he hooks up with, for his best friend with benefits to call their relationship into question, and for his new therapist to pry his catastrophic past open. taking the concept of the body keeping the score to it’s extreme, good boy unleashes a pitch black bite on power, trauma, and the difficulty of nurturing intimacy when you have a tail.

 - 2025: development and workshop at tarragon theatre